ipkevin/John-Wick-Blackjack-Game/README.md

 This is WIP!
 Eventually, Blackjack Builder will allow anyone to easily create and deploy their own Blackjack games with minimal new development needed.

+### Current State

+* Single player and local "round-robin" multiplayer are functional
+* Styling and sound are 50% complete

 ### Packages Used

 React, Node, Boardgame.io, Sockets.io